stevenmcdonald/IEnvoyProxy/README.md

 # IEnovyProxy

-This is a fork of IPtProxy (https://github.com/tladesignz/IPtProxy) modified to include Go projects used by Envoy (https://github.com/greatfire/envoy)
+This is a fork of IPtProxy (https://github.com/tladesignz/IPtProxy) modified to include censorship evadig proxies used by Envoy (https://github.com/greatfire/envoy)

 currently this includes:

-* Snowflake
+* Snowflake (not used by Envoy, likely to be removed)
-* obfs4proxy
+* obfs4proxy (not used by Envoy, might be removed)
 * DNSTT
 * Hysteria
-* V2ray (coming soon)
+* V2ray

 While this library was made for use with Envoy, it does not depend on Envoy, and may be useful for other situations.
+Some of the choices made are specific to our needs, but if others want to use this, we can look in to making it more flexible.

-iOS/MacOS version is not tested, but should work.
+Envoy only supports Android, so the iOS/MacOS version is not tested, but should work.
+None of the changes should cause compatability problems.

 See the comments in `IEnvoyProxy/IEnvoyProxy.go` for required and optional parameters for the various subprojects.
+(TODO document here)

+IEnvoyProxy is still a work in progress.
+Feel free to open issues in this repo if you have questions or comments.

 Original IPtProxy README content is below: